Nikul-Nakrani/Nikul-Nakrani/README.md

-🌟 Welcome to My GitHub Profile
+# 🌟 Welcome to My GitHub Profile

 👋 Hi, I'm Nikul Nakrani
 I'm a passionate Android and Flutter developer dedicated to creating innovative mobile applications.
 With a strong foundation in both native Android development and cross-platform solutions using Flutter, I aim to deliver high-quality, user-friendly, and performant apps.

-🚀 About Me
+## 🚀 About Me
-📱 Mobile Development: Expertise in Android and Flutter.
+- **📱 Mobile Development**: Expertise in Android and Flutter.
-🔧 Skills: Kotlin, Dart, Java, Firebase, RESTful APIs, SQLite, Git.
+- **🔧 Skills**: Kotlin, Dart, Java, Firebase, RESTful APIs, SQLite, Git.
-🎨 UI/UX: Creating responsive and intuitive user interfaces.
+- **🎨 UI/UX**: Creating responsive and intuitive user interfaces.
-🔄 Continuous Learning: Keeping up with the latest trends and best practices in mobile development.
+- **🔄 Continuous Learning**: Keeping up with the latest trends and best practices in mobile development.

 ## 🔧 Technologies & Tools